Real examples of how copyright is hindering ministry

 It's often argued that anyone wanting to use a resource should simply ask permission.
 There are many problems with that, both in principle and in practice.

-Gracious Tech has contacted many different Christian organizations, requesting permission for many different types of resources, and this was their experience:
+Gracious Tech has contacted many different Christian organizations, requesting permission for many different types of resources:

 "We've requested permission for all kinds of resources, including Bible translations, Bible data, images, articles, etc. Our use case is always non-commercial.
 Most of the time people simply don't reply.
 Sometimes they do if we send a followup email, but there's usually a long wait either way.
 For those that do reply, there'll be a long back-and-forth where we explain what we're trying to do, they raise some things, and there's often a long delay between each correspondence.